docker/labs/dockercon-us-2017/windows-modernize-aspnet-dev/README.md

 The `ProspectSignedUpEvent` contains a `Prospect` object, populated from the webform input.
 The `MessageQueue` class is just a wrapper to abstract the type of message queue.
 In this lab you'll be using [NATS](https://nats.io), a high-performance, low-latency, cross-platform and open-source message server.

-NATS is available as an [official image](https://hub.docker.com/_/nats/) on Docker Hub, which means it's a curated image that you can rely on for quality.
+NATS is available as an [official image](https://store.docker.com/images/nats) on Docker Store, which means it's a curated image that you can rely on for quality.
 Publishing a Message to NATS means multiple subscribers can listen for the event, and you start to bring [event-driven architecture](https://msdn.microsoft.com/en-us/library/dd129913.aspx) into the application - just for the one feature that needs it, without a full rewrite of the app.

 There's another change to the web app to use environment variables for configuration settings, using the [Config](v2-src/ProductLaunch/ProductLaunch.Model/Config.cs) class rather than `web.config`.
 That means we can set the database connection string through the Docker platform and use the same image in every environment.